 A link to the senior executive team of Ark

-The LGB meets six times a year.
+The LGB meets four times a year.
 At Ark Globe Academy, a Finance Committee made up of four governors meet three times a year to support the overall work of the LGB.

 contacting the governors

 The current Clerk to Governors is Louise Garcia (Louise.Garcia@arkonline.org).
-Governors can be contacted through Louise, and the parent governor can be contacted through the school office.
+All Governors can be contacted through the Clerk.

 Matt Jones (principal)